 Designing a workspace for your remote job is essential to staying productive.
 Working while reclining on the comfortable living room couch might be tempting, but the TV will distract you from work.
 On the contrary, a workspace with a spacious desk, comfortable chair, and strong WiFi will boost your productivity.

 Your brain naturally associates your couch and bed with sleep and relaxation.

 It would help if you had a change of space for your work.
 Working in a designated space will make you feel more confident, alert, and energetic.

-To set up your workspace, find the part of the house with:
+To set up your workspace, find the part of the house with the following:

 - The least distractions

-- No TV, noise from the outside, or anything else that might potentially distract you from work.
+- No TV, noise from the outside, or anything else that might distract you from work.

 If you cannot find such a place in your house, look up cafes or co-working spaces in your area.

 Set up your workspace with all the essentials you need:

 - Your water bottle